The Taos Abstract Artist Collective (TAAC) is a non-profit, 501(c)(3) organization.

 View Marc’s video portfolio at marcsmithvideo.com

-• Aleya Hoerlein
+Aleya Hoerlein

 Co-Founder

-Aleya Hoerlein is a painter based in Taos, New Mexico.
+Aleya Hoerlein is a painter based in Taos, New Mexico and Christchurch, New Zealand.
 She graduated from The School of Visual Arts in New York City as a painting candidate and with a BFA in graphic design.
 While studying, she was an artist apprentice, and upon graduation she became a photo retoucher and built her own retouching business.
 The pandemic of 2020 brought her daughter Rumi into the world, a new style of painting, and a transition from retouching to painting full time.
 Her paintings have appeared in publications such as New American Paintings, The Brooklyn Rail, Southwest Contemporary, Hyperallergic, and I Like Your Work, and have been on view in group shows at G2 Gallery in Santa Fe, NM, Site:Brooklyn Gallery in Brooklyn, NY, The National Arts Club in New York City, and Far x Wide’s fundraisers.
-Hoerlein’s paintings are held in private collections in New York, California, Tennessee, Washington, Montana, Arizona, and New Mexico.
+Hoerlein’s paintings are held in private collections in New York, California, Tennessee, Washington, Montana, Arizona, and New Mexico. -

-• Kari Bell
+Kari Bell

 Co-Founder

-Kari Bell s a contemporary abstract painter, working and drawing inspiration from personal experience, the natural landscape and rich history of New Mexico.
+Kari Bell is a Rio Rancho-based contemporary abstract painter, working and drawing inspiration from personal experience, the natural landscape and rich history of New Mexico.
 Using oil and cold wax, Kari creates spontaneous works that interpret historical and geographical displacement, climate change and lived experiences.
 Kari’s work leans to rejecting limiting societal and academic structures and instead unlocks creative possibility, unpredictability in material and new modes of learning-as-artist.
 For Kari, pushing boundaries encourages innovation, imagination and a deeper level of creative inquiry.

 TAAC FINANCIAL TRANSPARENCY